MaTi5893/Napoleon-s-Legacy-Remastered/NLR readme.txt

 Sveera: Original creator of Napoleon's Legacy
 Bearabia: Creator of Columbia Divided, for the Anglo-Dutch Union (https://discord.gg/YAE8C29W2n)
 Rileyo: Creator of DoDE, for letting me take the WSF tag (in SP it's used for Panslavia) https://github.com/rileyo92/Divergence-Expanded-MP/
-The Victoria 2 Modding Server and all the people in it: for all the help.
-By the way, to any modders: you're free to take parts of this mod and do your own thing with it.
-Even the PUIR parts, I'm sure all the 4 currently absent PUIR developers won't care about you taking their code.
-It'd be cool if you didn't take the entire mod and reupload it under your own name, but I don't know why you'd want to do that in the first place.